Santa Clara Broncos football: AP Poll Rankings

+Rivalries

+St. Mary’s

+'The Little Big Game' was played annually between the 2 rival Catholic institutions located in the San Francisco Bay Area.
+The name was reference to 'The Big Game' rivalry between larger Bay Area universities, Stanford and Berkeley.

+San Francisco

+Rivalry with a 3rd San Francisco Bay Area Jesuit Institution.

 College Football Hall of Fame

+Nello Falaschi

 Quarterback, Nello "Flash" Falaschi led the Broncos to a 21–14 upset over LSU in the 1937 Sugar Bowl.
 Little Santa Clara was a decided underdog going against Louisiana State.

+Buck Shaw

 Buck Shaw's teams compiled a record of 47–10–4, including a span of 16 consecutive wins.
 The 1937 Santa Clara team allowed only nine points over a nine-game campaign.
 Highlighting Shaw's tenure at the Bronco helm were a pair of Sugar Bowl victories over heavily-favored Louisiana State, 21–14, in 1937, and 6–0, in 1938.